RSS

 A new algorithm has been created to protect against GPS spoofing

-According to researchers, attackers can intervene in the operation of a GPS device and spoil its "understanding" of time and location by sending fake GPS signals.
-Electric power systems in the United States use GPS to put timestamps on the indicators of stations located throughout the country.
+Attackers could interfere with the GPS device and ruin its "understanding" of time and location by sending fake GPS signals, the researchers said.
+Electric power systems in the United States use GPS to time-stamp the performance of stations located throughout the country.
 These systems are vulnerable to GPS spoofing, which can change real time and location data.
-Attackers can "clone" a GPS signal and display the wrong time or location, the researchers explained.
+Attackers can "clone" the GPS signal and display the wrong time or location, the researchers explained.

 2017

-Ship-based satellite communication systems are vulnerable to cyber attacks
+Ship's satellite communication systems vulnerable to cyber attacks

-Security researcher Ken Munro of Pen Test Partners published[6] a report on security problems discovered during a study of equipment installed on ships[7].
+Security researcher Ken Munro of Pen Test Partners has published[7] report on security problems found during a study of equipment installed on ships[8].

-As part of the study, Munroe used widely known tools, such as the Shodan search service.
-With the help of Shodan, the specialist managed to detect many incorrectly configured ship equipment around the world.
+As part of the study, Munro used well-known tools such as the search service Shodan.
+With the help of Shodan, the specialist managed to find many incorrectly configured ship equipment around the world.

-Vulnerable devices included, for example, satellite antennas installed on ships to provide round-the-clock radio communication, Internet connectivity, GSM and other communications.
-Among such devices is the Cobham Sailor 900 antenna, the exploit for which is in the public domain.
-Thus, any hacker with a proper level of training can exploit a vulnerability in the equipment.
+Among the vulnerable devices were, for example, satellite antennas installed on ships to provide round-the-clock radio communications, Internet connections, GSM and other communications.
+Among such devices is the antenna of the Cobham Sailor 900 model, the exploit for which is in the public domain.
+Thus, any hacker with the proper level of training can exploit a vulnerability in the equipment.

-However, in many cases, exploit is not even needed, since the hardware uses the default administrator credentials - login: admin and password: 1234.
-Such antennas are installed not only on civilian ships, but also on ships of the Navy, as well as on helicopters and aircraft.
+However, in many cases, the exploit will not even be needed, since the hardware uses the default administrator credentials - login: admin and password: 1234.
+Such antennas are installed not only on civilian ships, but also on ships of the navy, as well as on helicopters and aircraft.

-In addition, the researcher found that Globe wireless satellite antennas and KVH CommBox private terminals are also incorrectly configured and available for Internet connections.
+In addition, the researcher discovered that Globe wireless satellite antennas and private KVH CommBox terminals are also incorrectly configured and available for Internet connections.

-Both devices processed logins through an unprotected HTTP connection, but the CommBox tool on the login page displayed the name of the ship and even had a special button, clicking on which you could see a list of all active users and access the names of the entire crew of the ship.
-Moreover, an attacker can obtain detailed information about a private network by simply pointing the mouse pointer to certain elements on the login page.
+Both devices processed logins through an unprotected HTTP connection, but the CommBox tool on the login page displayed the name of the vessel and even had a special button, clicking on which you could see a list of all active users and access the names of the entire crew of the vessel.
+Moreover, an attacker can get detailed information about a private network by simply hovering the mouse over certain items on the login page.

-Recorded the first case of using GPS spoofing in real attacks
+The first case of using GPS spoofing in real attacks was recorded

-Problems with satellite navigation in the Black Sea may be caused by testing of the new GPS interception system conducted by the Russian military.
-According to the New Scientist, the use of such a system may be a new form of electronic warfare, available to both governments and cybercriminals[8]
+Problems with satellite navigation in the Black Sea may be caused by testing a new GPS interception system conducted by the Russian military.
+According to New Scientist, the use of such a system may represent a new form of electronic warfare available to both governments and cybercriminals.
+[9] has[10]

-On June 22, 2017, the US Maritime Administration provided at first glance an unremarkable report.
-According to the document, the captain of the ship traveling from Novorossiysk found that his GPS navigator showed incorrect data.
-According to the navigator, the ship was 32 km away from the real location - at Gelendzhik airport.
-The inspection of the navigation equipment revealed no problems, and the captain contacted the nearest vessels.
-Automatic Identification System (AIS) signals also indicated that they were located at Gelendzhik Airport.
-The problem affected at least 20 courts.
+On June 22, 2017 USA , the Maritime Administration provided a seemingly unremarkable report.
+According to the document, the captain of the vessel following from Novorossiysk discovered that its GPS navigator showed incorrect data.
+According to the navigator, the vessel was 32 km away from the real location - the c.
+The inspection of Gelendzhik Airport the navigation equipment did not reveal any problems, and the captain contacted the nearest vessels.
+Automatic Identification System (AIS) signals also showed that they were at the airport.
+Gelendzhik The problem affected at least 20 vessels.

-Despite the lack of confirmation of the incident, experts believe that it is the first documented case of using a spoof attack on GPS.
-The potential for such attacks has already been reported, but no one has seen them in the case.
+Despite the lack of confirmation of the incident, experts believe it is the first documented case of using a spoofing attack on GPS.
+The potential for such attacks has already been reported earlier, but no one has seen them in the case.

-Until recently, the greatest threat was the suppression of GPS signals using noise.
-Such attacks can cause many problems, but they are easy to detect, since when a signal is lost, navigators immediately notify this using alarms.
-A spoof attack is much more dangerous, because in this case a fake signal sent from land forces the device to show incorrect coordinates, without causing any suspicion.
+Until recently, the greatest threat was the suppression of GPS signals by noise.
+Such attacks can cause many problems, but they are easy to detect, since when the signal is lost, navigators immediately notify you of this using an alarm.
+A spoofing attack is much more dangerous, because in this case a fake signal sent from land makes the device show incorrect coordinates, without causing any suspicion.

-According to Todd Humphreys, an expert from the University of Texas at Austin, problems with navigators may be associated with Russia's testing of new means for conducting electronic warfare.
-In particular, players in Pokemon Go faced failures in navigators - in the center of Moscow their applications behaved strangely.
+According to Todd Humphreys, an expert at the University of Texas at Austin, problems with navigators may be associated with Russia testing new means of electronic warfare.
+In particular, players in Pokemon Go faced failures in navigators - in the center of Moscow, their applications behaved strangely.
 A fake signal, allegedly coming from the Kremlin, redirected everyone 32 km to the side, to Vnukovo airport.
-The signal violation could be explained by safety considerations, since many missiles, bombs and drones rely on GPS data.
-However, the case at sea occurred far from the Kremlin, and this is hardly a security issue.
+The signal violation could be explained by security concerns, as many missiles, bombs and drones rely on GPS data.
+However, the incident at sea occurred far from the Kremlin, and it is unlikely that this is about security.

 Automatic identification system - a system in shipping that serves to identify ships, their dimensions, heading and other data using VHF radio waves.

-Leading countries abandon GPS in favor of radar due to the risk of hacker attacks
+Leading countries abandon GPS in favor of radar due to risk of hacker attacks

-The risk of cyber attacks aimed at satellite navigation systems of naval vessels forces leading countries to return to history and begin to create backup systems developed on the basis of radio technologies used during the Second World War, Reuters writes in August 2017.
+The risk cyber attacks aimed at satellite navigation systems of sea vessels forces leading countries to return to history and begin to create backup systems developed on the basis of radio technologies used during the Second World War, writes in August 2017.
+Reuters

-Currently, ships use GPS (Global Positioning System) and other similar technologies, which are based on sending and receiving satellite signals.
-According to experts, such systems are vulnerable to hacker attacks.
+Currently, ships use GPS (Global Positioning System) and other similar technologies based on the sending and receiving of satellite signals.
+Experts believe that such systems are vulnerable to hacker attacks.

-About 90% of world trade is carried out through sea transportation, and unlike aircraft, there is no backup navigation system on ships and if their GPS stops working, ships risk running aground or colliding with other ships.
+About 90% of world trade is carried out through sea transportation, and unlike aircraft, there is no reserve navigation system on ships, and if their GPS stops working, ships risk running aground or colliding with other ships.

-South Korea is developing an alternative system using ground navigation technology known as eLoran (the heiress to Loran technology used during World War II).
+South Korea is developing an alternative system using ground navigation technology known as eLoran (the heiress of Loran technology used during World War II).
 In the future, the United States plans to adopt the experience.
-Britain and Russia are also exploring the possibility of switching to technologies using radio signals.
+The UK and Russia are also exploring a switch to technologies that use radio signals.
 In particular, the Russian Federation considered the possibility of deploying a version of eLoran called eChayka for safe navigation in the Arctic region, but the project has so far been suspended due to lack of funding.

-Launching eLoran is considered a reliable way to protect national security.
-Creating a network of radio transmitting stations or modernizing existing ones will require significant investments, the agency said.
+The launch of eLoran is considered a reliable way to protect national security.
+To create a network of radio transmission stations or modernize existing ones, significant investments will be required, the agency notes.

-According to cybersecurity experts, the main problem of GPS and GNSS (Global Navigation Satellite Systems) systems is weak signals that are transmitted at an altitude of about 20 thousand kilometers above the Earth and can be silenced by hackers using cheap and affordable "silencers."
-On the other hand, signals eLoran be more difficult to plug, since on average they are 1.3 million times stronger than GPS signals.
+According to experts in the field, cyber security the main problem of GPS- and GNSS (Global Navigation Satellite Systems) systems is weak signals that are transmitted at an altitude of about 20 thousand kilometers above the Earth and can be jammed by hackers using cheap and affordable "jammers."
+On the other hand, eLoran signals are more difficult to drown out, since on average they are 1.3 million times stronger compared to GPS signals.

-In the past few years, reports of malfunctions in the navigation systems of ships have repeatedly appeared.
-For example, last year, South Korea said that hundreds of fishing vessels were forced to return to port after GPS signals were blocked by hackers from the DPRK[9].
+In the past few years, there have been repeated reports of failures in the navigation systems of ships.
+For example, last year South Korea said that hundreds of fishing vessels were forced to return to port after GPS signals were blocked by hackers from the DPRK[11] to [12].

 2016